-If you have made your visa application overseas you will be required to collect your biometric residence permit (BRP) from either a post office or the university dependent on where you asked for the visa to be sent.
+If you have made your visa application overseas and you have been informed that you will receive a Biometric Residence Permit (BRP), you will be required to collect this after your arrival in the UK, from either a post office or the university dependent on where you asked for the visa to be sent.

-You normally have ten days after landing in the UK to collect your visa and you cannot complete your enrolment without it.
+If you have been issued with a BRP, you normally have ten days after landing in the UK to collect your visa and you cannot complete your enrolment without it.
 Please note however that collection timescales are temporarily suspended due to the ongoing disruption caused by the pandemic.
-Please ensure that when you go to pick up your visa, you bring your passport and the decision letter given to you by the Entry Clearance Office at the British Embassy or Consulate.
+Please ensure that when you go to collect your visa, you bring your passport and the decision letter given to you by the Entry Clearance Office at the British Embassy or Consulate.
 Further information on this process can be found in the “Collecting your BRP from NTU” section of our Making Your Student Visa Application pages.

 Throughout your studies